 So, should you consolidate credit card debt before getting a mortgage?
 Yes, but only if it's well before.
 Many people make the mistake of waiting too long to consolidate and tackle it during their mortgage approval process.

 Here are a few reasons why you shouldn't consolidate debt during the mortgage process:

 - A consolidation loan means a hard inquiry on your credit report, which will drop your score.
 If your score is on the line between two ratings, this inquiry could push your score into a lower bracket, which means less favorable interest rates.

 - If you consolidate onto a new credit card, your credit utilization rate will likely go up.
 Now that you know how important your utilization rate is, this is a big mortgage no-no.

 - You may actually increase the amount you owe, at least in the beginning.
 That's thanks to fees that are associated with certain types of debt consolidation options, like origination fees to open an account or fees on balance transfers.

-Unless you have ample time to bounce back from any negatives that come with consolidating your debt - like a drop in your credit score - it's almost always better to wait until after you've completed the mortgage process.
+Unless you have ample time to bounce back from any negatives that come with consolidating your debt—like a drop in your credit score—it's almost always better to wait until after you have completed the mortgage process.
 Remember, you can always refinance at a later date once you've paid down some of those debts and have raised your credit score.